WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 `empyrical.beta(algo_performance_series,Equity_performance_series)`

-The notebook also plots the above statiscs for the Naive Model's current period end using the pyfolio library empyrical.
+The notebook also plots the above statiscs by lag for the Naive Model's current period end.

 On each iteration, a .csv and .joblib version of the model is saved to the following following location, where i = lag value, testing_end = period end date is the `fl_nm` variable:

-**.joblib**
+**.joblib files saved for future use**

 `fl_nm = 'model_candidates/nieve/Lag_' + str(i) + '_random_forest_' + testing_end + '.joblib'`
 `joblib.dump(model, fl_nm, compress=3)`